 The District will notify the parent/guardian promptly as to whether the fee waiver request has been granted or denied.
 Questions regarding the fee waiver application process should be addressed to the office of the assistant superintendent.
-Please contact any school administrators' office for necessary applications.
-District fee waivers are a requirement.
+Fee waiver applications are available on the district website: www.min201.org District fee waivers are a requirement.
 Pursuant to the Hunger-Free Students' Bill of Rights Act, the school is required to provide a federally reimbursable meal or snack to a student who requests one, regardless of whether the student has the ability to pay for the meal or snack or owes money for earlier meals or snacks.
 Students may not be provided with an alternative meal or snack and the school is prohibited from publicly identifying or stigmatizing a student who cannot pay or owes money for a meal or snack.